 Hollyhocks are considered biennials but mine have lived for several years now, so I consider them more of a perennial.
 Many of my freely reseeding plants get sown in Fall and they bloom the following Summer.
 To read a post on that, just click to read…Sow your seeds in Fall.
 It will open in a new tab so you won’t lose your place here.

-Many times I don’t do a thing other than let the plant drop its seeds in place but if I am taking seeds to another spot in the garden I will loosen the soil with my Hoe Dag and toss the seeds on top, I press the seeds into the soil with a firm step on them.
+Many times I don’t do a thing other than let the plant drop its seeds in place but if I am taking seeds to another spot in the garden I will loosen the soil with my Hoe Dag and toss the seeds on top, I press the seeds into the soil with a firm step.
 I sprinkle a bit of compost on top, not much, the seeds do need light to germinate and let them overwinter in place.

-Hollyhock plants can get rather large so thin the seedlings out in Spring to about 2 feet apart.
+Hollyhock plants get rather large so thin the seedlings out in Spring to about 2 feet apart.

 If you wish to start some in pots in February you will still get blooms in Summer.
 Plant the seeds in pots or trays, space the seeds about an inch or so apart, press them into the soil and sprinkle a bit of potting mix on top, very lightly firm it down.
 I sometimes pre-germinate the seeds like I do my Delphiniums.